The Atacama Cosmology Telescope: Physical Properties of Sunyaev-Zel'dovich Effect Clusters on the Celestial Equator

 For our richness measurements we estimated the galaxy background contamination and implemented an appropriate background subtraction method following the same procedure described in \cite{SCSI} (see section 3.1).
 We use a statistical removal of unrelated field galaxies with similar colors and redshifts that were projected along the line of sight to each cluster.
 We estimate the surface number density of ellipticals in an annulus surrounding the cluster (within $4<r<9\,h^{-1}$Mpc) with the same $\Delta z$ as above and the same colors as the cluster members.
 We measure this background contribution around the outskirts of each cluster and obtain a corrected value $N_{\rm gal}$ which is used to compute $R_{200}$ and then a corresponding value of $N_{200}$.
 The magnitude of the correction ranges between $10\%-40$\% depending on the cluster richness.
 For the clusters confirmed using APO observations, the smaller FOV of NICFPS precludes us from making a proper background correction for the $N_{\rm gal}$ estimate.
 Instead we choose a conservative 40\% correction factor.
 In the few cases where the cluster is located near the edge of the optical coverage of S82 and the projected area of a $1h^{-1}$\,Mpc aperture is not fully contained within the optical data we scale up $N_{\rm gal}$ by the fraction of the missing area.
 We will refer to the corrected values hereafter.

-The measured richness value, $N_{\rm gal}$, was used to optically confirm the cluster; we require a numerical value of $N_{\rm gal}>15$.
-In Table~\ref{tab:S82sample} and \ref{tab:DR8sample} we present the $N_{\rm gal}$ estimated for the S82 and DR8 sample respectively.
+The measured richness value, $N_{\rm gal}$, was used in addition to the presence of a BCG and accompanying red sequence to optically confirm cluster candidates; we require a numerical value of $N_{\rm gal}>15$.
+In practice this additional constraint resulted in the removal of only one candidate.
+In Tables~\ref{tab:S82sample} and \ref{tab:DR8sample} we present the $N_{\rm gal}$ estimated for the S82 and DR8 sample respectively.